badu/gorm/README.md

 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 11.11.2016
+- [x] removed joinTableHandlers property from DBCon (was probably leftover of work in progress)
+- [x] simplified Setup(relationship *Relationship, source reflect.Type, destination reflect.Type) of JoinTableHandlerInterface
+- [x] added SetTable(name string) to JoinTableHandlerInterface
+- [x] renamed property "db" of DBCon to "sqli"
+- [x] renamed interface sqlCommon to sqlInterf
+- [x] renamed property "db" of Scope to "con"
+- [x] renamed property "db" of search struct to "con"
+- [x] search struct has collectAttrs() method which loads the cached selectAttrs of the Scope

 ## 10.11.2016
 - [x] StructField has field UnderlyingType (should keep reflect.Type so we won't use reflection everywhere)